Harsh-Srivastav123/quizApp_backend/README.md

 - **GitHub Actions:** QuizMate uses GitHub Actions for creating a CI/CD pipeline.
 GitHub Actions automate the build, test, and deployment processes, ensuring rapid and reliable delivery of updates to the application.

+- **Nginx:** is used as a load balancer and reverse proxy, enhancing QuizMate's server availability and performance.
+It efficiently distributes incoming traffic and handles requests, improving the application's scalability and reliability.

 ## Key Points:
 1. **Custom Gateway Filter:** QuizMate uses a custom filter before the Spring Security filter to handle specific requirements or preprocessing of requests.